shuvo881/SalesForce-Practices/README.md

 ## Batch Job Creating and Testing:
 ### Batch Job creating:
 Batch job have 3 main function. there are start, execute, finish function.
-Here start function work initially which work are complated in a batch job. execute funcation work on hoich work is exicuted at a bach. finish function work when a batch is complated.
+Here start function work initially which work are completed in a batch job. execute function work on which work is executed at a bach. finish function work when a batch is completed.

 ```apex
     public class LeadProcessor implements Database.Batchable<sObject>, Database.Stateful{